pedropp222/BinaryCalc/README.md

 ## Available operations

 - `+`: add the left and right values
-- `-`: subtract the left and right values
+- `-`: subtract the left and right values or set right value to negative
 - `AND`: bitwise AND the left and right values
 - `OR`: bitwise OR the left and right values
 - `XOR`: bitwise XOR the left and right values
 - `NAND`: bitwise NAND the left and right values
 - `NOT`: negate the value at the right
+- `>` : right shift the left side value by the right side amount
+- `<` : left shift the left side value by the right side amount
 - `()`: you can use parentheses to control the order of execution
-- `b/d/x/q/o`: you can prefix the numeric values to make sure it gets represented correctly(e.g., `10101` could be binary or decimal, use `b10101` to enforce binary, and so on).
+- `b/d/x/q/o`: you can prefix the numeric values to make sure it gets represented correctly(e.g., `10101` could be binary or something else, use `b10101` to enforce binary, and so on).

 ## Examples